 Very finely transversely wrinkled or ridged.

 Germination in late spring, emerges later than Echinochloa crus-galli.
 Freshly shed seed is germinating immediately.
-Optimum temperatures for germination are 20 - 25 °C (68 - 77 °F) and most germination occurs from the top 1 - 2 cm (0.39 - 0.78 inch) soil layer.
+Optimum temperature for germination is 20 - 25 °C (68 - 77 °F) and most germination occurs from the top 1 - 2 cm (0.39 - 0.78 inch) soil layer.

 Seed viability up to 40 years.

-Seeds are propagated by contaminated crop seeds and by animals.
+Seeds are spread with contaminated crop seeds and by animals.
 The weed is able to tiller and to produce seeds within 2-3 months.

 Temperate and subtropical zones.

 S. viridis prefers light and coarse-textured soils, all soils including black clays.
-It is favored by high nitrogen levels.
+It prefers high nitrogen levels.

 Additional Crop Information